EliAndrewC/l7r/setting/budgets.md

 Conversely, the Reiji domain commits approximately **39 of its own samurai** to locally-detailed Imperial-adjacent service: 3 at the IM's office in the capital (as manifest clerks) and ~36 across the waystations (as couriers, patrol leaders, and clerks).
 At average ~Rank 3-4 (12 koku stipend), the clan budget burden for these detailed samurai is ~470 koku/year - a tiny fraction of Daimyo Hida no Reiji Isao's discretionary budget, but a continuing structural reminder of the domain's obligation to support Imperial infrastructure operating within its borders.
 These postings are well-regarded among Reiji's samurai because working alongside Imperial appointees confers prestige, access to the Imperial Magistrate's court, and a documented record of competent service that can be cited in promotion considerations.

-**Note on the multipliers used in this breakdown**: per [The Two Empire-Wide Multipliers](#the-two-empire-wide-multipliers) above, this section uses **~400 ME** for waystations (geographic distribution by land area) and provincial-city sub-stations (sub-unit count), but **~284 actual domains** for the IM main office (one per the Emerald Charter) and for the samurai-pool quantities (outflow count, clan budget burden) discussed below.
+**Note on the multipliers used in this breakdown**: per [The Two Empire-Wide Multipliers](#the-two-empire-wide-multipliers) above, this section uses **~400 MD** for waystations (geographic distribution by land area) and provincial-city sub-stations (sub-unit count), but **~284 actual domains** for the IM main office (one per the Emerald Charter) and for the samurai-pool quantities (outflow count, clan budget burden) discussed below.

 Empire-wide totals (rough):
-- The ~86 appointees per median domain are NOT all aggregated with the same multiplier - each component uses the divisor appropriate to it (per [The Two Empire-Wide Multipliers](#the-two-empire-wide-multipliers)): the **24 waystation appointees** and **30 sub-station appointees** are geographic/sub-unit counts, so × ~400 ME = ~9,600 + ~12,000; the **32 IM-main-office appointees** are a per-actual-domain count, so × ~284 = ~9,100 at the median, rising to ~13,000 once larger capitals' bigger offices are included (per the scaling table above).
+- The ~86 appointees per median domain are NOT all aggregated with the same multiplier - each component uses the divisor appropriate to it (per [The Two Empire-Wide Multipliers](#the-two-empire-wide-multipliers)): the **24 waystation appointees** and **30 sub-station appointees** are geographic/sub-unit counts, so × ~400 MD = ~9,600 + ~12,000; the **32 IM-main-office appointees** are a per-actual-domain count, so × ~284 = ~9,100 at the median, rising to ~13,000 once larger capitals' bigger offices are included (per the scaling table above).
 Total: ~9,600 + ~12,000 + ~13,000 = **~34,600 Imperial appointees** working in IM main offices, provincial sub-stations, and waystations Empire-wide.
 (Multiplying the full 86 by 400 would happen to land near the same total only by coincidence - the correct method keeps the IM-office component on the ×284 divisor.)
 Plus ~5,000-7,000 additional Imperial appointees in central roles (Emerald Champion's office, traveling IM force, OU judicial infrastructure, investigative units, and the much larger Imperial Legion cohort separately budgeted).
-- ~39 locally-detailed clan samurai per median ME × 400 = ~15,600 clan samurai Empire-wide in Imperial-adjacent support roles (clan-paid, distributed across all 7 Great Clans in proportion to their land area).
+- ~39 locally-detailed clan samurai per MD × 400 = ~15,600 clan samurai Empire-wide in Imperial-adjacent support roles (clan-paid, distributed across all 7 Great Clans in proportion to their land area).
-- ~153 ashigaru and peasants per median ME × 400 = ~61,200 ashigaru and peasants Empire-wide working at Imperial facilities (Imperial-paid, locally recruited).
+- ~153 ashigaru and peasants per MD × 400 = ~61,200 ashigaru and peasants Empire-wide working at Imperial facilities (Imperial-paid, locally recruited).

 For larger domains (the Lion, Crab, and Crane have substantially more land area per clan than the smaller clans; clan-capital and family-capital domains have larger IM offices), these per-domain figures scale up proportionally.
 The clan-budget burden for locally-detailed samurai also scales: a Crane province with multiple family capitals and many vassal houses may have ~150-250 detailed clan samurai serving Imperial functions across the province's waystations and IM offices.

-#### Imperial Magistrate Cohort Total Aggregation
+#### Imperial magistrate cohort total aggregation

 Bringing together the Empire-wide totals for the Imperial Magistrate cohort: